patrick-batman/Angular-Knowledge-Distillation/README.md

 Lightweight Face Recognition via Shrinking Teacher-Student Networks
 =================================================
-This repository contains an implementation of the distillation methods compared in this [paper](https://arxiv.org/pdf/2003.02586v1.pdf).
+This repository contains an implementation of the distillation method mentioned in this [paper](https://arxiv.org/abs/1905.10620).
 Using the code from this repository, you can train a lightweight network to recognize faces for embedded devices.

 <br>